egemenerdem5/cyclistic-bike-analysis/README.md

  <img width="3048" height="1770" alt="Picture6" src="https://github.com/user-attachments/assets/c5279e76-ea49-42c0-9912-c7908fcadb51" />

- 5-) We can reach some beneficial outcomes based on these visuals,

-    First as we can see it's obvious that members usually prefer to ride on summer months and they least prefer to ride on winter months especially on january.
+ 7-) Based on the visuals, we can draw several key conclusions about user behavior.

+    First, ridership is clearly seasonal, with both member types preferring to ride during the summer months and showing the least activity in winter, especially in January.
-    Secondly casual members usually prefer to ride on weekend in contrast annual members ride more on week days.
+    Second, a clear difference emerges in weekly usage: casual members tend to ride more on weekends, while annual members ride more frequently on weekdays.
-    On the third graph we notice that annual members mostly take a ride between 7 pm and 17 pm meanwhile casual members take ride between 12-18 pm with mostly equally distributed.
+    Third, an hourly analysis reveals that annual members' rides are concentrated between 7 AM and 5 PM, whereas casual members' rides are more evenly distributed throughout the day, with a peak between 12 PM and 6 PM.
-    Last but not least, when we check for the sum of the hour the trips taken by members.
-Annual members use for short trips mostly under 10 minutes, Casual members mostly use for between 10 to 30 minutes.
+    Finally, when we examine trip duration, we find that annual members primarily take short trips, typically under 10 minutes, while casual members most often take trips lasting between 10 and 30 minutes.

-   In conclusion, We can reach such a outcome that casual members usually take rides for leisure meanwhile annual members use these bikes for commuting their work and based on the months we can quickly state if company plans to start a campaign they should make it on summer rather than winter.
-As you can see even though this superficial analysis on excel we could managed to have some vital information about this business problem and have some solution about it.
+This analysis leads to two key conclusions:

+1-) Casual members appear to use the service for leisure, while annual members use the bikes for commuting.

+2-) The company should focus any new campaigns on the summer months, as this is when ridership is at its peak.

+Despite being a preliminary analysis performed in Excel, we were able to extract crucial insights and offer actionable business solutions.

  Now let's move on to the process stage with SQL, the basis for the 2024 data and the steps for processing the data are as follow: